apmiller108/beatbrain/PROJECT.md

   - **Read-only access** to `mixxxdb.sqlite`
   - **Auto-detection** of Mixxx database location by platform
   - **Manual file selection** as fallback option
-  - **Real-time monitoring** for database changes with automatic refresh
-  - **Lock contention handling** with retry logic and user error notifications
   - Read and write access to an application database (also sqlite)

 ### 2\.
 Library Management